lupyuen/pinetime-rust-mynewt/rust/app/src/mcuboot.md

     ```bash
     cd ~/pinetime/pinetime-rust-mynewt/repos
     rm -rf mcuboot
-    git clone --recursive --branch v1.5.0 https://github.com/lupyuen/pinetime-rust-mynewt
+    git clone --recursive --branch v1.5.0 https://github.com/JuulLabs-OSS/mcuboot
     ```

 Why are we doing this?
-Because we are using a more recent version of MCUBoot (1.5.0), but that's not in sync with version 1.7.0 of Mynewt (which will cause `newt install` to fail).
+Because we are using a more recent version of MCUBoot (1.5.0), but that's not in sync with the older Mynewt version (1.7.0).
+This will cause `newt install` to fail.
 Hence we do this workaround to force Mynewt to build with the newer MCUBoot.

 ## Build MCUBoot Bootloader